caarloshenriq/seminar-rust/programming-tasks/task3-cli.md

 Start by examining the command-line interface of Pieter Wuille’s [Bitcoin Seeder](https://github.com/sipa/bitcoin-seeder):

 - Read the README for a high-level overview.
-- Run the seeder with `--help` and observe the available options.
+- Run the seeder with `-?` and observe the available options.

 Then reflect on: